Sulkar/Untis-Vertretungsplan-htmlParser-and-uploader/README.md

 # Untis-Vertretungsplan-htmlParser-and-uploader

-Python program to merge, change and upload http://untis.de/ HTML export!
+Python program to merge, modify and upload http://untis.de/ HTML export for your own needs!
+After uploading you can use the changed files to display them with a [custom substitution website](/https://github.com/Sulkar/Untis-Vertretungsplan-custom-website)

 ![Alt text](/untisparser.png?raw=true "Program Python")